mimming/iot-prototyping-with-firebase/README.md

-# Firebase Overview

-Firebase makes building realtime stuff easy.
-Jenny is going to show you how in about 30 minutes with slides, demos, and little bit of live coding.
-Cut the live coding, and it takes about 10 minutes
+# The Internet of NodeBots

+Do you know what’s cool?
+Robots.
+Do you know what’s cooler than robots?
+Internet aware robots that run JavaScript.

+Jenny will show you how easy it is to combine node.js, commodity hardware, and the Internet of Things to build awesome little robotic friends.
+This session will include both live coding and live robot building.

 Slides live on [mimming.com](https://mimming.com/presos/firebase-overview/)